LounesMD/MMStrokeNet/README.md

 ---
 ## Test Mode Example

-Before running the commmands, ensure you data is organised as follows:
+Before running the commands, ensure your data is organized and structured correctly as follows:

 ```
 <your_input_patient_folder>/